Induction hob reviews to save you time, effort and money

 Safety is one of the biggest benefits and reasons for buying an induction hob over a ceramic or gas, especially for those with young children check out models that have a child lock.

 These hobs are safer than say a gas hob because the hob remains almost cool to the touch whilst you cook as you are only heating the pan.
 Once you turn the heating zone off it will immediately start to cool and most models come with a child safety lock.

 An Induction hob is very energy efficient as it doesn’t waste heat – the heat goes directly to the pan, unlike a gas hob where some energy is lost around the hob surface.
 In addition, they are very quick to heat up – you can bring a two-litre pan of water to boil within two minutes!

-In a similar way to cooking on a gas hob the touch control panel will enable you to instantly adjust the zone induction hob heat to your pan, you can go from a boil to simmer in seconds and enable you to tweak the heat in the smallest of increments.
+In a similar way to cooking on a gas hob the touch control panel will enable you to instantly adjust the zone induction hob heat to your pan, you can use a power boost function to go from a boil to simmer in seconds and enable you to tweak the heat in the smallest of increments.

 Both induction and ceramic hobs have a smooth surface which makes cleaning very easy.
 Unlike a gas hob which can be awkward due to the various elements that you need to remove to thoroughly clean spills and splashes and because the gas hob itself is not heated, only directly under the pan, burnt-on food residue is greatly minimised.
 All you will need to do is wipe over with a damp cloth directly after use.

 Ceramic glass cleaners can be used, but it’s unlikely that you will need to use these regularly.
 When it comes to buying the induction hobs there are a number of swanky options available and a common mistake is to not to fully research the units available.
 This is understandable as it can be pretty time consuming so we’ve taken the hard work out of it for you – our experts have trawled through dozens of models to highlight the top induction hobs.